DUE: IN STAGES (Final paper due April 16th)

 Do not make the mistake of thinking this assignment will be easy.
-It's not complicated, but observing to learn requires considerable concentration.
-And as a teacher, you have to observe to learn about your students and your teaching ... while you teach!
+It is not complicated, but observing to learn requires considerable concentration.
+And as a teacher, you have to observe to learn about your students and your teaching even while you teach.

 Your objective for the observation experience is to focus on what is happening in a "live" instructional situation and to think about why things might have happened as they did.
 You are not being asked to rate the teacher's teaching.
 Hopefully, this assignment will help you to further develop your ability to analyze classroom instruction -- a process essential to improving your own teaching effectiveness.